Introduction to Python

 MaximoFN tiene 8 caracteres

-If for example we want to make the if
+If, for example, we want to create the structure of the if

 if len('MaximoFN') < 8:print('MaximoFN tiene menos de 8 caracteres')elif len('MaximoFN') > 8:passelse:print('MaximoFN tiene 8 caracteres')